pytorch/ignite/docs/source/concepts.rst

 how to add event handlers).
 Next, `while` loop is started and *epoch is started* event occurs, etc. Every time an event is "fired", attached handlers are executed.

-Attaching an event handler is simple using method :meth:`~ignite.engine.Engine.add_event_handler` or :meth:`~ignite.engine.Engine.on` decorator:
+Attaching an event handler is simple using method :meth:`~ignite.engine.engine.Engine.add_event_handler` or :meth:`~ignite.engine.engine.Engine.on` decorator:

 .. code-block:: python